Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Experiment

 \subsection{Implementation Details}

-We conduct experiments with ResNet50~\cite{he2016deep}, ResNet101, V2-99~\cite{lee2019energy} backbones under different pre-training.
-The performance of ResNet50 and ResNet101 models with pre-trained weights on nuImages~\cite{caesar2020nuscenes} are provided on the nuScenes val set.
-To scale up our method, we also report results on the nuScenes test set with V2-99 initialized from DD3D~\cite{park2021pseudo} checkpoint.
-Our models are trained by AdamW~\cite{loshchilov2018decoupled} optimizer with a batch size of 16.
-For models trained on the training set, the learning rate is set to 4e-4.
-For models trained on training and validation set, we set the learning rate as 3e-4.
-The cosine annealing policy is employed.
-Models are trained with 60 epochs without CBGS~\cite{zhu2019class} when comparing with SOTA and 24 epochs for ablation.
-Our implementation is mainly based on StreamPETR~\cite{Wang_2023_ICCV}.
-For image and BEV data augmentation, we adopt the same methods used in StreamPETR~\cite{Wang_2023_ICCV}.
+Our experimental setup leverages ResNet50~\cite{he2016deep}, ResNet101, and V2-99~\cite{lee2019energy} backbones, each with distinct pre-training configurations.
+We detail the performance of ResNet50 and ResNet101 models, which are pre-trained on nuImages~\cite{caesar2020nuscenes}, on the nuScenes validation set.
+To showcase the scalability of our approach, we also report results on the nuScenes test set using V2-99, initialized from the DD3D~\cite{park2021pseudo} checkpoint.
+Our models are optimized using the AdamW~\cite{loshchilov2018decoupled} optimizer with a batch size of 16.
+The learning rate is set to $4 \times 10^{-4}$ for models trained only on the training set and $3 \times 10^{-4}$ for those trained on both the training and validation sets.
+We adopt a cosine annealing policy for learning rate scheduling.
+For benchmarking against state-of-the-art (SOTA) methods, models are trained for 60 epochs without CBGS~\cite{zhu2019class} and for 24 epochs in ablation studies in nuScenes.
+For experiments on Argoverse 2, models are trained for 6 epochs.
+Our implementation is primarily based on the StreamPETR~\cite{Wang_2023_ICCV} framework.